perriera/for_interfaces/vm/digitalocean/README.md

 - Select the DigitalOcean display for the Droplet again
 - Next to the `ipv4:` tag is a number
 - Copy that number to the clipboard
-- In the CMD.exe box do this:
+- In the shell do this:

 		ssh dev@<paste clipboard contents>